Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Numerical Results

-In case of the study of $f_0$ as function of $H_\text{shape}$, we obtain the fast magnetization reversal for a certain range of $f_0$ around resonance$\slash$natural frequency.
-FIG. \ref{fig:Fig4} shows the changing of minimal frequency $f_0$ (red squares) as a function of $H_\text{shape}$.
-It is observed that the minimal frequency $f_0$ of DCMWP for fast magnetization reversal decreases with increasing $H_\text{shape}$.
-These can be explained as the $H_\text{shape}$ reduces $\mathbf{H}_\text{k}$.
-For further clarify, the theoretically calculated frequencies are plotted in same FIG. \ref{fig:Fig4} as a black line.
-The simulated $f_0$ and theoretically resonant frequency (black line) are consistent with each other.
-Then, using minimal $f_0$ and optimal $\eta$ for different $H_\text{shape}$, we investigate the minimally required amplitude $\mathbf{H}_\text{mw}$ as a function of $H_\text{shape}$.
-The FIG. \ref{fig:Fig4} (red square) shows that $\mathbf{H}_\text{mw}$ also decreases with the increase of $H_\text{shape}$.
-This is explained by the same reason of reducing the height of the energy barrier with $H_\text{shape}$ as shown in the FIG. \ref{fig:Fig2}(b).
-So even the smaller $\mathbf{H}_\text{mw}$ can drive faster magnetization reversal.
+Then, for the DCMP with fixed $H_\text{mw} = 0.045$ T and optimal chirp rate $\eta(H_\text{shape})$, we obtain the fast magnetization reversal of different $A$ for a certain range of $f_0$ around each resonance$\slash$natural frequency.
+There exist a minimal $f_0$, i.e., minimal $f_0$ corresponding to each sample, for which switching time is lowest.
+Figure \ref{fig:Fig4} shows the simulated minimal frequency $f_0$ (blue circles) as a function of $H_\text{shape}$ and found that the simulated $f_0$ (blue circles) of DCMP decreases with increasing $H_\text{shape}$.
+These can be explained as the $H_\text{shape}$ reduces the effective anisotropy $H_\text{k}$.
+For further justification, the theoretically calculated frequencies (black line) are plotted in same Figure \ref{fig:Fig4} and noted that the decreasing trends are consistent as expected.
+Later on, by keeping the minimal $f_0(H_\text{shape})$ and optimal $\eta(H_\text{shape})$ (i.e., corresponding to different $A$ or $H_\text{shape}$) fixed, we investigate the minimally required amplitude $H_\text{mw}$(red square) as a function of $H_\text{shape}$.
+Figure \ref{fig:Fig4} shows that $H_\text{mw}$ also decreases with the increase of $H_\text{shape}$.
+This is explained by the same reason of reducing the height of the energy barrier with $H_\text{shape}$ as shown in the Figure \ref{fig:Fig2}(b).
+So even the smaller amplitude ${H}_\text{mw}$ can drive faster magnetization reversal.